 raylib is a simple and easy-to-use library to enjoy videogames programming.

-NOTE for ADVENTURERS: raylib is a programming library to enjoy videogames programming; no fancy interface, no visual helpers, no auto-debugging... just coding in pure spartan-programmers way.
-Are you ready to learn?
-Jump to raylib code examples!
+NOTE for ADVENTURERS: raylib is a programming library to enjoy videogames programming; no fancy interface, no visual helpers, no gui tools or editors... just coding in pure spartan-programmers way.
+Are you ready to enjoy coding?

 raylib has received several recognitions in the last years.
-Here there some awards received from Google and Epic Games.
+Here are some awards received from Google and Epic Games.

 raylib supports multiple target platforms, it has been tested in the following ones but, technically, any platform that supports C language and OpenGL graphics (or similar) can run raylib or it can be very easily ported to.

-You can use raylib with multiple programming languages, there are +60 bindings!.
-Here it is a list with some of them:
+You can use raylib with multiple programming languages, there are +60 bindings!
+Here is a list with some of them:

 raylib can be combined with several extra libraries for additional functionality, some of those libraries are already used internally while others are provided for user integration, most of these libraries are single-file header-only with no external dependencies.